microsoftgraph/entra-powershell/module/Entra/docs/New-EntraServicePrincipal.md

 ### -ServicePrincipalNames
 Specifies an array of service principal names.
 Based on the identifierURIs collection, plus the application's appId property, these URIs are used to reference an application's service principal.
-A client will use these to:
+A client uses ServicePrincipalNames to:

 - populate requiredResourceAccess, via "Permissions to other applications" in the Microsoft Entra ID classic portal.
 - specify a resource URI to acquire an access token, which is the URI returned in the claim.